shariq1989/cookbook/content/recipe/cucumber_avo_tom_salad.md

 #### INSTRUCTIONS

-1. Cut the cucumbers, tomatoes, and cilantro and add them to a bowl.
+1. Cut the cucumbers, tomatoes, and cilantro and add them to a serving bowl.
-2. Add olive oil, lime juice, garlic, salt, and pepper to another bowl and stir to mix well.
+2. Add olive oil, lime juice, garlic, salt, and pepper to the bowl and stir to mix well.
 3. Next, add the avocado and gently fold them into the salad, careful not to overmix.

 {{< end_recipe >}}